Obarun/66/doc/66-event.md

 backend` does not touch `client`, and `client`'s restart does not drag `backend` back up); the coupling is purely the event rule.

-**Compared with others.** systemd couples units by *pre-declared propagation*, not by reaction.
-`PartOf=` restarts a dependent when an operator restarts the named unit — you must wire it in advance — and `BindsTo=` stops a dependent when its bound unit stops but does **not** bring it back when the unit returns (issue 2824).
-Restarting a shared bus such as `dbus` is documented as leaving clients broken, with upstream advising a reboot rather than a restart. runit has no mechanism — you script it (`sv hup <dependent>` in the dependency's `finish`); s6-rc re-evaluates dependencies only at database-update time.
+**Compared with others.** The usual answer is *pre-declared propagation* rather than reaction: a dependent is restarted when an operator restarts the named service, or is stopped when the service it is bound to stops — but nothing brings it back when that service returns, which is precisely the moment a client needs to reconnect.
+That is why restarting a shared bus is routinely described as leaving its clients broken until they are bounced by hand. runit has no mechanism — you script it (`sv hup <dependent>` in the dependency's `finish`); s6-rc re-evaluates dependencies only at database-update time.
 None offers a lightweight "when the backend is available again, restart me."

 ### Reload on an atomic config or certificate swap